Amshu0-0/COTS-APIs101/3-creating-movie-api/README.md

 We will build on our existing code which so far just has routes handling `/about` and `/about/:{whatever}`.

-Ultimately we will make routes that handle requests to create, read, update and delete ***movie*** resources at endpoints we setup.
+Ultimately we will make routes that handle requests to create, read, update and delete ***movie*** resources at endpoints we set up.

-NOTE: You will often see these actions referred to as CRUD (create, read, update, delete) routes.
+> NOTE: You will often see these actions referred to as CRUD (create, read, update, delete) routes.

 ## Movie Model

-Before we write any more code we should come up with an idea of how our data should look and behave.
-This allows us to have a clear idea of how the final state to build towards when writing the code rather than making it up as we go.
+Before we write any more code, we should come up with a plan of how our data should look and behave.
+This allows us to have a clear idea of the final state when writing the code, rather than making it up as we go.

 The movie resource in the context of our application will have a uniform structure for each individual movie.
 We achieve that by defining a *model*, a definition for the movie resource that outlines what properties each one will have.

-A Movie can have the following fields as properties:
+A "movie" can have the following fields as properties:

 | Field       | Type     | Description                                    |
 | ----------- | -------- | ---------------------------------------------- |